CyberPointer/definite-integral-calculator/README.md

 ![Guiexample](./images/definite_integral_inputing_data1.jpg)
 Image presents main tab with 4 text inputs, from wich data is loaded.
-Input on top serves a purpouse to aquire function of definite integral  in following format
+Input on top serves a purpouse to aquire function of definite integral.
+Example of input
-'''
-asdasd
-'''
+`
+x^3 + 3x + 2
+`
+where 'x' is function and number after '^' represents power of function.
 .

 ![Guiexample](./images/order_derivative1.jpg)